NREL/dgen/README.md

 - Install [Anaconda for Python 3.7](https://www.anaconda.com/download/success).
 Users with VPNs may need to turn their VPNs off while installing or updating Anaconda.

 - Install [PgAdmin](https://www.pgadmin.org/download/).
 Download pgAdmin 4 based on your operating system (i.e., macOS, Windows, etc.).
+If prompted, ignore all of the options for installing docker, python, os host, etc.

 - Install Git: If you don't already have git installed, then navigate [here](https://www.atlassian.com/git/tutorials/install-git) to install it for your operating system.